vladpetyuk/vladpetyuk.github.io/blog/_posts/2017-01-14-min_ODE_systems_complex_roots.md

 example itself is not covered with sufficient details.
 It took some effort to trace why one equation or statement follows from another.
-In a meanwhile I found this [video](https://www.youtube.com/watch?v=TRVS5Wo9LoM) from MIT course on \emph{Linear Systems} rather helpful to connect some dots.
+In a meanwhile I found this [video](https://www.youtube.com/watch?v=TRVS5Wo9LoM) from MIT course on *Linear Systems* rather helpful to connect some dots.

 First we'll solve the initial value problem (aka simulation) using `R` utilities for numerical integration.
 Then we'll walk through derivation of the